SixLabors/docs/articles/imagesharp.web/configuration.md

 [`ImageSharpMiddlewareOptions`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions) also exposes targeted callbacks for app-specific customization:

 - [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync) runs after a provider has matched the request and after the command set has been sanitized, but before the source image is resolved.
 - [`OnBeforeLoadAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnBeforeLoadAsync) can return custom [`DecoderOptions`](xref:SixLabors.ImageSharp.Formats.DecoderOptions) before the source image is decoded.
+If it returns `null`, the middleware supplies defaults based on the current `Configuration`.
 - [`OnBeforeSaveAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnBeforeSaveAsync) can adjust the [`FormattedImage`](xref:SixLabors.ImageSharp.Web.FormattedImage) after processing but before encoding.
 - [`OnProcessedAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnProcessedAsync) receives an [`ImageProcessingContext`](xref:SixLabors.ImageSharp.Web.Middleware.ImageProcessingContext) after encoding but before the result is cached.
 - [`OnPrepareResponseAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnPrepareResponseAsync) runs after status code and headers are set but before the body is written.